objectiveweb/router/README.md

         }
     }

-When `MyApplication\MyController` gets instantiated by the Router, all the constructor dependencies (And dependencies of those dependencies) get automatically resolved.
+When `MyApplication\MyController` gets instantiated by the Router, a configured instance of PDO will be injected and reused as necessary.

 You can inject dependencies adding type-hinted parameters to your controller's constructor: